dolthub/data-analysis/transparency-in-coverage/python/processors/README.md

 --url <mrf url>
 ```
 #### Q: How do I run this?
-A: the only two files needed are `schema.py` and `mrfutils.py`. `example_cli.py` shows you the basics of what you need in order to parse these files.
-You're encouraged to write your own scripts using the functions in `mrfutils.py`, but without modification of the main functionality.
+A: The only two files needed to start flattening the in-network `.json` files are `schema.py` and `mrfutils.py`. `example_cli.py` shows you the basics of what you need in order to parse these files.
+You can input either a local file or a remote URL.
+If you choose to import from local, you will need to pass the URL as a parameter.

 #### Q: Will this work on table of contents files or allowed-amounts files?
 A: This will not work for _index.json_ or _allowed-amounts.json_ file as these files don't contain rates.
 Index files do, however, contain links to files with rates.
 So you may want to write a program that loops through them and gets those files. `example2.py` shows you how to do that.